-Getting there: Daily flights depart to Calgary from London Heathrow with Air Canada and British Airways.
-In the winter, Canadian Affair operates twice weekly charter flights from London Gatwick.
+Getting there: Daily flights depart to Calgary from London Heathrow with Air Canada and West Jet operates twice weekly flights from London Gatwick.

-Banff is 2 hours drive from Calgary Airport.
-Drive yourself, hop in a taxi or on one of the regular shuttle buses.
+Banff is a 90 minute drive from Calgary Airport.
+You can either drive yourself (they even have one-way car hire drop offs), hop in a taxi, take a private transfer or ride one of the regular shuttle buses.

-Downsides: When the conditions aren’t great, be prepared to head 30 minutes to the Lake Louise ski area where conditions can be more consistent.
-You can stay on the hill at Sunshine’s Ski Lodge but the lifts close at 5pm so you won’t be eating in town at night if you’re staying here!
+Downsides: When the conditions aren’t great, be prepared to head 40 minutes to the Lake Louise ski area where conditions can be more consistent.
+The ski hills are all a shuttle bus away so do have to travel to ski.

-Best piste run: Enjoy the Strawberry Express, the high speed quad, and you’ll find some great snow on Star Trek or Donkey’s Tail.
+Best piste run: Enjoy the Strawberry Express, the high speed quad, and you\’ll find some great snow on Star Trek or Donkey’s Tail in Sunshine.

 Best off piste skiing run: If there are good conditions at Sunshine, get yourself some safety kit and a guide and head off to Delirium Dive via the Mount Standish Express.

 Where to Eat at Banff Sunshine: Head to the Lookout lodge – where we love the burgers from The Sunshine Burge Company or relax on a sofa by the fire in the Alpine Grill.